 Diplomas and training certificates are used to certify skills acquired during academic or apprenticeship training.
 However, there are many skills acquired over a lifetime or experience that do not appear on these official documents.
 “Soft skills” include leadership or advanced knowledge in a particular field such as a Google certification.
-This know-how acquired outside the academic system or these skills very useful in business are valuable.
+This know-how is extremely valuable in the business world, and this is where Open Badges come in.

-Open Badges provide the solution to highlight, authenticate and share these skills and learning, which are sometimes informal.
+Open Badges can be used to highlight, authenticate and share these skills and learnings, which are sometimes informal.
 Here is a summary of how they work and how to use them.

 Open Badge: a digital recognition of skills